Family Office

 The Family Office revolves around the welfare of the family.
 This statement is at once ridiculously obvious and deeper than it appears at first glance.

 From the very beginning, the FO takes into account the needs of every individual of the UHNI’s family.
 The spouse of the UHNI is usually the second person to be co-opted into discussions regarding the family’s financial plans.
 Soon after that, the needs of the family’s previous and succeeding generations are profiled.
-Many of the UHNI families also involve a trusted counsel to bring more objectivity and depth to the discussions.
+Many UHNI families also involve a trusted counsel to bring more objectivity and depth to the discussions.

 The family-centricity of the FO model is reflected in four ways: